SevenBits/libstx/README.md

 The istring library (hereafter referred to as libistr) is an efficient and simple dynamic string library for C modeled after the SDS string library (Although libistr is a separate codebase).
-This idea for modeling strings, rather than define a new structure to contain a string's metadata, allocates room for a header in front of a char array to store metadata about the string.
-This has a number of advantages detailed below.

-The reason for the reimplementation of the concept is to allow for a smaller, cleaner codebase with very strict error handling and clear concise naming.
+The reason for the reimplementation of the concept is to allow for a cleaner codebase with an emphasis on unicode character handling.
 Most design changes have been made to avoid ambiguity, like typedefing the istring type to char instead of char \*, which makes the library easier to use and less error prone.

+This idea for modeling strings, rather than defining a structure to contain a string's metadata, allocates room for a header prefixed to the string to store metadata about the string.
+The SDS string libraryThis has a number of advantages detailed below.

 ### Gotcha's
 1. ALWAYS assign the return value of an 'istr\_' prefixed function that returns